neeteshupreti/CPPLearningPlatform/README.md

     • Motivation through storytelling, rewards, and chatbot-based guidance

 ## Important Commands
-__python manage.py runserver__ : Helps run the project as website in desired browser with localhost.
-__python manage.py makemigrations__ : Generates migration files based on the changes made to models in models.py
-__python manage.py migrate__ : Applies the changes described in these migration files to the actual database
+__python manage.py runserver__ : Helps run the project as website in desired browser with localhost __python manage.py makemigrations__ : Generates migration files based on the changes made to models in models.py __python manage.py migrate__ : Applies the changes described in these migration files to the actual database